es

 Pego

-Wednesday: The Patron Saint's Day, in honor of the Holy Ecce-Homo.
-They are linked in antiquity with those of the Precious Blood and date back to the 18th century.
-On the previous day the image of Ecce-Homo is exhibited in the morning, and in the evening it is carried out from the Chapel of Ecce-Homo to the Parish Church of the Assumption.
-The following day in the evening the solemn procession with the image of the Holy Ecce-Homo is displayed from the Parish Church of the Assumption to the Chapel of the Ecce-Homo.
+Wednesday: patron saint festivities in honour of the Holy Ecce-Homo.
+They are historically linked with the celebrations in honour of the Most Precious Blood and date back to the 18th century.
+On the previous day the statue of the Ecce-Homo is exhibited in the morning, and in the evening it is carried in procession from the Ecce-Homo chapel to the parish church of l’Assumpció.
+The following evening sees the solemn procession to return the Holy Ecce-Homo statue from l’Assumpció to the chapel.

 Ecce-Homo Pego